Magpie007/Deep-Learning/README.md

 Machine learning is a branch of artifical intelligence.
 Deep learning is a sub-field of machine learning and neural netwoks is a sub-field of deep learning.

+The way in which deep learning and machine learning differ is in how each alogrithm learns.
+Deep learnign atuotmates much of the feature extraction piece of the process, eliminating some of the manual human intervention and required and enable the use of large data sets.
+Machine learning is more dependent on human intervention to learn.
+Human experts determine the set of features to understand and differences between data inputs, usually requiring more structured data to learn.

 [Cheatsheets - Machine Learning, Deep Learning, and Artifical Intelligence](https://github.com/afshinea)

 # Machine Learning